laksh249/laksh249/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on my skills on machine and deep leanring.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning machine learning and aspiring to be a data scientiest.
+- 🤔 I’m looking for help with
 <!--
 **laksh249/laksh249** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.